 The result: electronic data vanishes in an instant.
-In 2016, the newly-elected Liberal cabinet asked Google to delete previous entries by Prime Minister Stephen Harper on the pm.gc.ca website.
+In 2016 a newly-appointed Liberal cabinet asked Google to delete previous entries by Prime Minister Stephen Harper on the pm.gc.ca website.
 This included daily posts and a video diary.
 “The Privy Council Office who made the request explained that removal of former government content was common,” authors note.

 Would researchers, historians, taxpayers, legislators or litigants find it useful in a hundred years to know Stephen Harper’s video diary?
-That’s not for today’s clerks to say – and that is the point of Government Information In Canada.
+That’s not for today’s clerks to say.
+This is the point of Government Information In Canada.

 “It took libraries centuries to develop standardized practices for preserving print works,” write contributors.
 “Sustainable solutions evolved from best practices following decades of trial and error, and the slow creation of symbiotic relationships between publishers, libraries, archives and readers.
 Today, working with digital media, we do not have the luxury of centuries to develop best practices for the preservation of works dependent on computer code and technological compatibility.”

-Digital records are more problematic in the ways they are “understood (or not), shared (or not), and stored (or not)”, says Government Information.
-“It was not bit rot or technological obsolescence but rather a lack of infrastructure development, the dismissal of professional judgment, and highly partisan policy decisions that brought us to a government information ‘crisis’ situation in Canada in the first decade of the twenty-first century.”
+Digital records are more problematic in the ways they are “understood (or not), shared (or not), and stored (or not),” says Government Information.
+“It was not bit rot or technological obsolescence but rather a lack of infrastructure development, the dismissal of professional judgment and highly partisan policy decisions that brought us to a government information ‘crisis’ situation in Canada.”

 “Crisis” is not too strong a word.
 Vanishing records are only noticed once they’re gone.
 As authors put it, “The half-life of government web content is notoriously short.”